When I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 And I wish that Congress cared about their job as much as all of you in this audience care about yours.

-And you know, 90% because of gerrymandering, these people get re-elected.
+And, you know, 90% because of gerrymandering, these people get re-elected.

-And it's it's sad that there's no sense of urgency, real life urgency that let's say you're an emergency room doctor.
+And it's sad that there's no sense of urgency, real life urgency.

 What do you get to go away for Easter?

-No, you gotta work Easter Day.
+No, you got to work Easter Day.

 You know, if you work in the restaurant business, you're working Easter Sunday or Palm Sunday or Christmas Day or Thanksgiving Day.